awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

    1. Use the IAM console to generate Git credentials for your IAM user\.

    1. Clone the project's CodeCommit repository onto your local workstation\.

+1. In the left navigation, choose **Dashboard** to return to your project dashboard\.

 ## Step 5: Add Logic to the Web Service<a name="sam-tutorial-add-logic"></a>